ati-ozgur/course-python/course-content/questions/star-triangle-1.md

-## star pyramid 1
+## star triangle 1

 Write a simple program, which asks the user for a number N.
-According to number, which prints out star pyramid.
+According to number, which prints out star triangle as below.

 An example run: